Mizaaxz/reborn-project/README.md

 The Reborn Project utilizes a heavily modified version of [sanctuary](https://github.com/Picoseconds/sanctuary).

+This (as well as sanctuary) is licensed under WTFPL, go crazy.

 ### How do I Use It?

 You can't really play this currently, as there's no client.
 You'll need to make a client or adapt it to use the same packets and data as moomoo.